 - And don't indiscriminately trust someone just because you see it in writing!

 God has given each of us a perceptive spirit and the intellectual ability to make wise decisions.
-Just like our family, my desire is that you discover that essential oils can be used in a wide variety of ways for the entire family.
+Just like our family, my desire is that you discover that essential oils for pregnancy can be used in a wide variety of ways for the entire family.
 But, remember, don't take my word for it.
 You need to make the best decision for your own family!